-For more information on any of the above, or to find out more about how we can help with any area of accounting for farms and landed estates, please get in touch with your usual contact.
+For more information on any of the above, or to find out more about how we can help with any area of accounting for farms and rural business, please get in touch with your usual contact.
 You can find contact details on the Our People section of the Larking Gowen website.
 Alternatively, call 0330 024 0888 or email firstname.lastname@example.org

 Sign up to receive the latest news from Larking Gowen